 At the end of each fiscal year and

 upon completion of the infestation control measures in any zone of infestation, the commissioner

-shall prepare a certified statement of expenses incurred in carrying out the measures, including
+shall prepare a certified statement of expenses incurred in carrying out such measures, including

 expenses of owners covered by agreements entered into pursuant to section